Skip to main content

 O'Hare has over a dozen lounges spread across four terminals, with your best options being the United Polaris Lounge in Terminal 1 (one of the best domestic lounges in the US), the refreshed American Admirals Clubs in Terminal 3, and several Priority Pass options scattered throughout.
 The trick is knowing which terminal you're in and what you can access without a cross-airport trek.

-I'm based in the Midwest, which means I connect through O'Hare more than I'd like to admit.
+For Midwest travelers, O'Hare is one of the hardest hubs to avoid.
 It's a massive, sprawling airport that's perpetually under construction, frequently delayed by weather, and somehow always busier than you expect.
-But I've also had some of my best lounge experiences here, because when O'Hare is bad, you need a lounge, and the good ones here are genuinely good.
+But some of the best lounge experiences in the country are here, because when O'Hare is bad, you need a lounge, and the good ones here are genuinely good.

 Terminal 1: United's Kingdom